-Lasse Steenbock Vestergaard is a PhD student with the Alexandra Institute and Aarhus University.
-Here, he gives a short introduction to the toolbox for OrganiCity experimenters that he is currently developing.
+Lasse Steenbock Vestergaard is a PhD student at the Alexandra Institute and Aarhus University.
+Here, he gives a short introduction to the toolbox for OrganiCity experimenters that he is developing.

 Scenarios and tools

 The scenario tool is a web page which anyone can access, and where they can browse scenarios.
 A scenario is a free text narrative (like a story about what I imagine my city will look like 20 years from now).
 A concrete example is the SpaceInvaders scenario, which is about how to reuse spaces in the city.
 A school kitchen could be empty/unused after working hours, and citizens could then reuse it in the evening (to set up a workshop, for instance).